restic/restic/doc/Design.md

 A snapshots represents a directory with all files and sub-directories at a given point in time.
 For each backup that is made, a new snapshot is created.
-A snapshot is a zlib-compressed JSON document that is stored in an encrypted file below the directory `snapshots` in the repository.
+A snapshot is a JSON document that is stored in an encrypted file below the directory `snapshots` in the repository.
 The filename is the SHA-256 hash of the (encrypted) contents.
 This string is unique and used within restic to uniquely identify a snapshot.

 The command `restic cat snapshot` can be used as follows to decrypt and pretty-print the contents of a snapshot file: